Reaction to the death of U.S. Supreme Court Justice Ginsburg

 “I’m very sad to hear about the passing of my parents’ good friend, and my father’s wonderful colleague, Justice Ginsburg,” he tweeted.
 “May her memory be a blessing.”

-Reporting By Matt Spetalnick; Editing by Daniel Wallis, Grant McCool and Aurora Ellis
+Reporting By Matt Spetalnick; Editing by Daniel Wallis, Grant McCool, Aurora Ellis, Gerry Doyle and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.